openebs/community/wip/VISION.md

 The OpenEBS project and CNCF recognize the importance of supporting this, and maintain a conformance program for vendors to use OpenEBS technology and OpenEBS marks.

 ## Rules and Governance
-The OpenEBS GitHub organization (https://github.com/openebs) has multiple repositories, for the purpose of organizing information, source code, assets, Intellectual property (IP) and resources.
-Every repository in the organization follows the same set of  “umbrella” Rules and Governance; which is located in the [OpenEBS Community Repository](GOVERNANCE).
+The [OpenEBS GitHub organization](https://github.com/openebs) has multiple repositories, for the purpose of organizing project information, source code, assets, Intellectual property (IP) and resources.
+Every repository in the organization follows the same set of  “umbrella” Project Rules and [Governance](./GOVERNANCE).
+All community wide infomation  is located in the [OpenEBS Community Repository](../../community/).

+## Archvie Organization
+> [!IMPORTANT]
+> The OpenEBS project Leadership/Maintainers also administer the affiliated [**OpenEBS-archive organization**](https://github.com/openebs-archive). <BR>
+> 1. This parallel organization is **OWNED by CNCF** and administrated as a reference archive for OpenEBS ```Legacy``` and ```Deprecated``` OpenEBS repositories, assets, IP, source code, dependancies and rescources. <BR>
+> 2. From time to time, we reserve then right to selectively Deprecate and Archive OpenEBS components and  physically migrate them ```**out-of**``` the OpenEBS Parent project; and into the Archive organization.
+This process **officially removes** those OpenEBS components from the parent OpenEBS project/product.
+All entites held within the Archive org are **NO LONGER** an active component of the OpenEBS Parent project/product. <BR>
-The OpenEBs project also co-administeres the affiliated [**OpenEBS-archive organization**](https://github.com/openebs-archive).
-This organization is **OWNED by CNCF** and administrated as a reference archive for ```legacy``` and ```deprecated``` repositories.
-It is not intended for active code or community contributions..
-The OpenEBS Rules and Governance also apply to the OpenEBS-archive organization, unless explicitly stated otherwise in the OpenEBS-archive organization README.
+> 3. The Archvie org is **NOT** intended for active code or community contributions.
+The [Proejct Rules and Governance](./GOVERNANCE) also apply to the OpenEBS-archive organization, unless explicitly stated otherwise in the OpenEBS-archive organization README. <BR>